flutter/website/src/docs/testing/build-modes.md

 ## Release

 Use _release mode_ for deploying the app, when you want maximum optimization and minimal footprint size.
-Release mode, which is not supported on the simulator or emulator, means that:
+For mobile, release mode (which is not supported on the simulator or emulator), means that:

 * Assertions are disabled.
 * Debugging information is stripped out.